aidan-gallagher/aidan-gallagher.github.io/_posts/2021-03-01-clean-git-history.md

 - Good commit messages are important.
 - Commits can be cleaned up after the fact.
-- Rewriting commits after raising a PR can make reviewing harder.
 - Gitlint can be used in CI pipeline to automatically check commit quality.